MarkWuNLP/ResponseEdit/README.md

 As the input format of our code is "prototype context \t ins words \t del words", you should further format data like that.
 File projects/train.src shows the format of input.
 Please email us if you need the dataset.

+##Baseline
+Yunli Wang, a Master student of Beihang University, helped me to implement the method proposed in "Two are Better than One: An Ensemble of Retrieval- and Generation-Based Dialog Systems" (https://arxiv.org/abs/1610.07149).
+The source code is uploaded to https://github.com/jimth001/Bi-Seq2Seq
 ## Reference
 Please cite our paper if you use related resource of our code.
 ```